 The 101 Super Grade Game was taken up enthusiastically by the UK market and became a favourite when it arrived in the 1980s.

-In any case, the Winchester 101 was not built in the USA or Europe but in Japan in the Olin-Kodensha plant which was part-owned by Olin Industries.
-At the time it was a parent corporation of Winchester.
+In any case, the Winchester 101 was not built in the USA or Europe but in Japan in the Olin-Kodensha plant which was part-owned by Olin Industries, a parent corporation of Winchester in those days.

 The same Japanese factory also built another three guns specifically for the European market – the 5000, 6500 and 8500.
 The 8500 reached the UK in the late 1980s and was sold under the Classic Doubles name.

-After this the Kodensha plant was closed and the result seems to be that Winchester took its eye off the over-and-under market for a few years.
+After this the Kodensha plant was closed and the result seems to be that Winchester forgot about the over-and-under market for a few years.

 An Italian failure

-The company was then sold by the Olin Corporation and bought by Browning and the 1980s were somewhat turbulent years for Winchester.
+The company was then sold by the Olin Corporation and bought by Browning.
+The 1980s were not good for for Winchester.

 One of the low points of the era was one of Winchester’s few real failures – the fated Model 1001.